BxnIceLemon/comp2850-hci-starter/wk06/research/notes_A.md

 **Duration**: ~12 minutes

 ### Q1: Last time you used a task manager
 **Response**: "Yesterday evening I used Todoist to plan my coursework.
 I had a big list of deadlines and I was trying to prioritise which assignment to start first.
 I mostly used the keyboard shortcuts to add tasks and move them between projects.
-This can helps me stay focused."
+This can help me stay focused."

 **Observations**:
 - Speaks quite fast, seems used to task tools.